rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

        - `work` The phone number should be used in a professional context

 - online: ContactMethod[] (optional).
-  An array of ContactMethod objects where the values are URIs or usernames associated with the contact for online services.
+  An array of ContactMethod objects where the values are URIs or usernames associated with the card for online services.
   Types are:
   - `uri` The value is a URI, e.g. a website link.
-  - `username` The value is a username associated with the contact (e.g. for social media, or an IM client).
+  - `username` The value is a username associated with the entity represented by this card (e.g. for social media, or an IM client).
 A label property SHOULD be included to identify what service this is for.
 For compatibility between clients, this label SHOULD be the canonical service name, including capitalisation. e.g. `Twitter`, `Facebook`, `Skype`, `GitHub`, `XMPP`.

   - `other` The value is something else not covered by the above categories.
 A label property MAY be included to display next to the number to help the user identify its purpose.
 - preferredContactMethod: String (optional)
   Defines the preferred contact method.
 The value MUST be the property name of one of the ContactMethod lists: `emails`, `phones`, `online`, `other`.
 - addresses: Address[] (optional).
-  An array of Address objects, containing physical locations associated with the contact.
+  An array of Address objects, containing physical locations.
 - personalInfo: PersonalInformation[] (optional).
-  A list of personal information about this contact.
+  A list of personal information about the entity represented by this card.
 A PersonalInformation object has the following properties:
      - type: String (mandatory).
        Specifies the type for this personal information.
 Allowed values are:
           - `expertise`: a field of expertise or credential
-          - `hobby`: a hobby of this contact
+          - `hobby`: a hobby
-          - `interest`: an interest of this contact
+          - `interest`: an interest
           - `other`: an information not covered by the above categories
      - value: String (mandatory).
-       The actual contact information.
+       The actual information.
 This generally is free-text, but future specifications MAY restrict allowed values depending on the type of this PersonalInformation.
      - level: String (optional)
        Indicates the level of expertise, or engagement in hobby or interest.
 Allowed values are: `high`, `medium` and `low`.
 - notes: String (optional).
-  Arbitrary notes about the contact.
+  Arbitrary notes about the entity represented by this card.
 - categories: String[] (optional).
-  A list of free-text or URI categories that relate to the contact.
+  A list of free-text or URI categories that relate to the card.

 A ContactMethod object has the following properties: